Bratah123/MapleDiscBot/README.md

 8. `databaseName` : Your database name.

-9. `databasePass` : Password of your database I defaulted it to nothing, but that is where you wanna put your SQL password.
+9. `databasePass` : Password of your database.
+It is empty by default, but that is where you would set your SQL password.

 10. `databaseUser` : Defaulted to root, change if otherwise.